Writer who accused Trump of rape in 1990s files new lawsuit - ExBulletin

 - Writer who accused Trump of rape in 1990s files new lawsuit

+- Indian actor Vikram Gokhale’s wife and daughter refute rumors of his death; reveals he is critical : Bollywood News

-- EU chief Charles Michel to visit China to meet Xi Jinping
+- EU Council chief Michel to visit China for talks on December 1

-- ‘Big Bang Theory’ Fans Can’t Stop Staring at Kaley Cuoco in Her See-Through Dress

-- Naomi Osaka responds to Japanese fans cleaning the stadium after the FIFA World Cup disrupted victory over Germany